BobbyJoeCool/CSD-310/README.md

 **Deliverables**
 1) Word document with your name and assignment number on first page, with screenshot or graphic of ERD and one of NoSQL data structure.

+## Module 3
+11/3/2025-11/10/2025

+Welcome to Module 3!
+During this module, we will exploring data models associated with both relational and NoSQL databases.
+We will also be working with Visual Paradigm, an online ERD modeling tool.

+### Deliverables

+1) Module 3.1 Discussion Board Initial Post - Due by Thursday 11:59 p.m., CST.
+2) Discussion Board Responses - Due by Sunday 11:59 p.m., CST.
+3) Module 3.2 Assignment: Normalized Tables - Due by Sunday 11:59 p.m., CST.

+### Discussion Board
+**Discussion Question: Normalization**

+For this module's discussion board assignment respond to one the following topics:

+1) Can a database be in Third Normal Form (3NF), without achieving First Normal Form (1NF)?
+Why or why not?
+2) At what point can the data in a field be considered atomic?
+Is it possible to carry atomicity too far and how do you know this has happened?
+Provide an example not found in the text.
+3) What is the purpose of a foreign key?
+Can you have more than one?
+Provide an example.
+4) In an employee database would you store a person's physical age, their date of birth or both?
+Why or why not?

+### Assignments

+Assignment: Normalized Tables
+For this assignment, you are to take a set of fields and categorize them appropriately into tables and then ensure those tables are in 3NF.
+There is no one correct solution to this, so you should include any assumptions you make.
+The solution should be in table/cell format, not in an ERD format.
+This is an example of moving from 1NF to 3NF in a table/cell format.

+The first image below is a possible solution for student, faculty and other data fields and how they might be organized into tables.
+(See Blackboard fot Images)

+Assignment Data Fields:
+- publisher_name
+- publisher_ID
+- publisher_address
+- book_isbn
+- book_name
+- book_price
+- author_first_name
+- author_last_name
+- author_phone
+- author_email
+- publisher_email
+- author_address

+**Instructions:**
+1) Create (if you haven't already) a directory in CSD-310 named module-3.
+2) Take the Assignment Data Fields and organize them into tables, then get those tables into 3rd Normal Form (3NF).
+You do not have to use Excel, but the result should be similar to the above.
+Once you've finished, either embed the Excel sheet in a Word document or take a screenshot and paste it into a Word document.
+Make sure your name and assignment number are at the top of the Word document.
+3) Save your document as "your-last-name"-"assignment-name".docx into your CSD-310/module-3 directory.